Lake Alice: Why psychiatrist Dr Selwyn Leeks was never charged

 "Certainly, the bureaucrats and the politicians didn't believe it, or said they didn't believe it.

-"It didn't seem to matter what statements the children made and ow they all corroborated each other, and they named the same nurses and, of course, they all named Dr Leeks."
+"It didn't seem to matter what statements the children made and how they all corroborated each other, and they named the same nurses and, of course, they all named Dr Leeks."

 Sutherland said Leeks' profession supported him.